oliverklee/ext-seminars/Documentation/Installation/GetAFront-endUserLogin(anyPossiblyRegistration)Running/Index.rst

     for events, to unregister again, or to manage events.
     In this case, you will need regular login form using the **felogin** extension that comes with the TYPO3 Core.
+    Make sure to enable the "Redirect defined by GET/POST parameters" in the login plugin settings.

 2. You want people to register for your events, but you do not want bother them with having to create an account.
 In this case, you will need the